Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 print(SS2_Scenario2_Directed_ZIPSBM_Sup_ZIPLPCM_T12k_R1_hat_P_m0_heatmap_draw)
 ```

-We can also check the mean and standard deviation of the error between the reference and summarized `P_m0` for each entry:
+We can also check the mean and standard deviation of the absolute error between the reference and summarized `P_m0` for each entry:

 ``` r
 # Mean and sd of the absolute error between the summarized and reference P_m0 for SS2 scenario 1